*2021 Update- We sold our house! See what our current living room looks like now*

 Let's take it waaaayyyyy back to what it looked like right when we got the house:

 I guess now that I see this picture I should have been wanting to change the fireplace. ;P

 But it didn't look that bad after we fixed up the living room a bit a couple months later in the fall:

 But it all started with the mantle.
 First I did the mature, responsible thing and covered anything that shouldn't have paint on it.

-Then I used a white chalk paint and did a couple coats.
+Then I used a white chalk spray paint and did a couple of coats.

-I didn’t think it looked “chalky” and I wasn’t a huge fan of the stark white
+Even though it claims to have a chalky finish, I didn't think it looked "chalky" and I wasn't a huge fan of the stark white.

-I mixed the paint with equal parts water.
-Basically, I just mixed it until it looked good and liquidy.
+I took some creamy white paint that I've used on other projects around the house and mixed the paint with equal parts water.
+Basically, I just mixed it until it looked good and liquid-y.

-Tip: When painting your fireplace, the best way is to paint it over the brick with a paintbrush, then blot it with a cloth.
+Tip: When whitewashing your fireplace, I found the best way is to paint it over the brick with a paintbrush, then blot it with a cloth.
 All the blogs I read said it took forever.
-I really didn’t think it took that long, maybe 1 hr 30min for the whole thing.
+I really didn't think it took that long, maybe 1 hr 30min for the whole thing.
 But I also had to be somewhere, so that deadline could have helped.